kaifang98/tq_22/Metaverse/README.md

 `a simulated experience interacting with customers`

 ##
-How could Accenture's relationship to Extended Reality be described?
+How could A's relationship to Extended Reality be described?
 `initial caution mixed with gradual experimentation of new possibilities`

 ##